Letting Buyers — and Sellers — Off the Hook

 I worked with one couple whose home-buying criteria were quite narrow, and had been looking unsuccessfully for a long time.

-When the right home ” and the couple’s new baby ” both came “on the market” (so to speak) at the same time, I collected the necessary signatures at the hospital (that was before electronic signatures).
+When the right home ” and the couple’s new baby ” both came “on the market” (so to speak) at the same time, I collected the necessary signatures at the hospital.